British Military Administration (Malaya): Personnel

-Although its name (British Military Administration) implies the BMA was primarily a military organisation. however there were civilian advisers and many of the military officials were civilians in uniform, it too often appeared indifferent to popular concerns.
+Although its name (British Military Administration) implies the BMA was primarily a military organisation.
+However there were civilian advisers and many of the military officials were civilians in uniform, it too often appeared indifferent to popular concerns.
 A complication factor was that the BMA had few seasoned professional administrators on whom to call.
 Nearly three-quarters of the senior staff had no previous experience in government and only a quarter of the Civilian Affairs senior staff had any knowledge of Malaya.
 Further, the armed component of the BMA was a source of innumerable complaints.
 As a British observer noted, "In general the Army behaved, and this goes for the officers also, as if they were in conquered enemy territory'.

-Re-occupation
+Reoccupation

 Penang was the first part of Malaya liberated from Japanese rule on 3 September by the Royal Marines.
 The first Allied troops into Johore were the 123rd Brigade of the 5th Indian Division on 7 September.
 They set up base near the causeway at Johor Bahru.
 The same day the West Yorkshire Regiment began occupying Klang in Selangor.